rm25282/IntelligentCreditScoring/README.md

 - Should missed payments on certain loans have more of a negative impact on the score? ie should a missed mortgage payment be more important than a standard loan payment
 - if the customer has no bank account should a credit score of zero be returned?
-- In terms of a bank account the numberOfTimesOverdrawn could be time limited to a year for example
+- In terms of a bank account the numberOfTimesOverdrawn could be time-limited to a year for example
 - Should a high number of loans have a negative impact on a credit score?
 - Should having no loans have a negative impact on a score?
 - Could a calculation based on the number of loans be used to check whether the account is going to be overdrawn?
-- A customer with a high income should have a positive impact on the credit score and vice versa
+- Add customer income: with a high income could have a positive impact on the credit score and vice versa

 ### Technology

 The following improvements could be made

-- Generative AI: The data could be fed to Chat GPT for example to calculate the credit score or to advise how to increase the score bsaed on a set of data
+- Generative AI: The data could be fed to ChatGPT for example to calculate the credit score or to advise how to increase the score based on a set of data
 - Docker: The application could be built as a docker image for deployment
 - Document the APIs: The APIs could be documented using [Spring Rest Docs](https://spring.io/projects/spring-restdocs)
 - Security on the APIs: the APIs should only be accessed by authenticated and authorised users.
 This should be